Foam Rolling Cellulite Before and After: Real Results or Hype?

 Foam Rolling Cellulite Before and After: Does It Actually Work?

 Search interest in foam rolling cellulite before and after has exploded because many people report smoother-looking skin after using a foam roller.
-But does foam rolling actually remove cellulite—or just temporarily improve its appearance?
+But does foam rolling actually remove cellulite—or simply improve its appearance for a short period?

 Why cellulite forms in the first place

 Cellulite develops when fat cells push upward against the skin while connective tissue bands pull downward.
-This structural imbalance creates the characteristic dimpling most commonly seen on the thighs, hips, and glutes.
+This structural interaction creates the dimpled appearance most commonly seen on the thighs, hips, buttocks, and sometimes the arms.

 Factors that influence cellulite include: